 I posted this tortilla soup on instastories a few days ago and so many of you wanted the recipe.
+If it wasn’t for a friend of mine recommending I looked into something like Mission food recipes, I don’t even think I would have attempting this meal.
+But I am so glad I gave it a go.
+You guys would be missing out on this tortilla soup!
 I figured I would post it here so it’s easy to refer back to.
 You guys, this soup is so cozy, filling, and full of flavor it honestly blew my mind.
 I’m not a typical “soup” person because I’m a hungry hippo and like to scarf down my food quickly, but this soup might have changed my mind.
 I did not plan to post this, so please excuse the lack of photos.
 I do plan on sharing a few recipes throughout the month in the future, so stay tuned!

 Makes 2 Servings | 30 Minutes